Child Maltreatment - Physical Abuse

 How is physical abuse diagnosed?

 Healthcare providers who specialize in child abuse will examine the child's body.
 They will look for injuries caused by physical abuse.
-The child may be asked if he has been hit or slapped.
+The child may be asked if he or she has been hit or slapped.
 Healthcare providers may also want to know who the abuser is, and how long the abuse has been taking place.
 The child's body may need to be examined or photographed to record the physical abuse.
-He may also need any of the following:
+He or she may also need any of the following:

 - Blood and urine tests may show signs of injury or infection.
 They may also be used to get information about the child's overall health.